CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 `dt` is the time elapsed since the last time LÖVE has called `love.update()` and is used to make the game run at the same pace on computers with different speeds.
 If you want the boat to react faster or slower to the commands, you can modify the value of `player = { .... speed = 150 ...}`.

-After each modification you should run the game and test if the changes have the expected result.
-If you have done so, you will have noticed that the boat flies out of the window.
+After each modification of your code, you should run the game and test if the changes have the expected result.
+If you have done so, you will have noticed that the boat can "sail" out of the window.
-When a key has been pressed we should make sure that the boat cannot go over the border: the `math.max()` and `math.min()` make sure that boat's `x` value is never smaller than `0` nor bigger than the window's width (minus the width of the boat itself).
+When the key is pressed, we should make sure that the boat cannot go over the border: the `math.max()` and `math.min()` ensure that the boat's `x` value is never smaller than `0` nor bigger than the window's width.
+Since the position of the boat gets calculated by it's top left corner, for the right side check we have to add the width of the boat itself.

 ~~~.lua
 debug = true